-Microbiological products include seed treatments and soil/foliar applied products.
+Microbiological products include seed treatments and soil or foliar applied products.
 These products are supposed to increase root and plant structures, increase yield, and improve plant nutrient uptake.
 Our objective is to determine if there is an increase in yield and/or test weight from the addition of microbiological products to the plant or soil.
 In 2022, we tested five products across three dryland sites and results are here.
 In 2023, we will be testing ten products across two dryland and one limited irrigation site.
 These trials are funded through company entry fees and the United Sorghum Checkoff Program.